 Magnesium for Anxiety: What the Clinical Trials Show

-Anxiety disorders affect over 300 million people globally.
-Interest in magnesium as a nutritional intervention has grown substantially as the mechanistic rationale has become clearer and trial evidence has accumulated.
-This is now one of the more scientifically grounded areas of supplement research — though it remains considerably less potent than established pharmacological and psychological treatments.
+Anxiety disorders affect over 300 million people globally, and interest in magnesium as a nutritional intervention has grown substantially as the mechanistic rationale has become clearer and trial evidence has accumulated.

 Why Magnesium Might Affect Anxiety